screwdriver-cd/guide/docs/cluster-management/configure-api.md

 | URI             | Yes      | Screwdriver API url   |
 | COVERAGE_SONAR_HOST | Yes  | Sonar host URL        |
 | COVERAGE_SONAR_ADMIN_TOKEN | Yes | Sonar admin token |

+You’ll also need to add the `screwdriver-coverage-bookend` along with the `screwdriver-artifact-bookend` as teardown bookends by setting the `BOOKENDS_TEARDOWN` variable (in JSON format).
+See the Bookend Plugins section above for more details.

 ### Serving